How Much Money Do You Have to Put Down on a House in Canada?

 By putting a minimum downpayment of 20% you can avoid paying CMHC insurance.
 If you put a down payment of less than 20% on your new home, your mortgage is considered a high ratio loan (ratio of loan to home value) and consequently you must take out CMHC insurance to cover the lender if you default on the mortgage.
 CMHC insurance premiums can run into the thousands of dollars .

 For example, on a $500,000 home, here are the insurance premiums for various down payment percentages.

 Using a down payment of 20% or more exempts you from paying the CMHC insurance.
 For these cases, still lenders are usually responsible for the CMHC premium, but they generally pass it on to you by putting it on the mortgage and that increases your monthly payment slightly.
 That is a reason the mortgage rate that you can get for a 35% down payment is lower than 20% down payment since lenders need to pay less CMHC mortgage default insurance.

 How can I get the best mortgage rate?

 Shopping around financial institutions for the lowest rate is just one part of finding the best mortgage rate .
 The lowest rate may come with mortgage unfavourable terms (e.g. penalty for early repayment) that don’t work for you.
 You’ll have to visit the lenders to discuss what the lowest rate is as they’re not generally shown on the institution’s website.
-You should visit websites that show the lowest mortgage rates such as the Wowa mortgage rate page.
+You should visit sites that aggregate the mortgage rates of different Canadian lenders to find the best mortgage rates in Canada.